-The best tool to use for handling all technical issues related to redirects is Screaming Frog SEO Spider.
+Screaming Frog SEO Spider is the best tool to handle all technical issues related to redirects.
 Here’s what you need to look for:

 Check #1 – Find Unsecured URLs

 If you have an SSL certificate installed (which you should), there’s a chance that some URLs may still be insecure.
-It’s important to 301 redirect the non-secure URLs to the secured.
+It’s important to 301 redirect the non-secure URLs to the secured ones.

 The good news is that Screaming Frog SEO Spider makes this super easy.